 For many entrepreneurs, inspiration and innovation come from everyday moments, and the desire to make their lives better.
-Three sellers share how their brands and products help people live their best lives—and how family plays a role in inspiration and business—in the latest installment of our blog series: “Hi, I’m an Amazon seller.”
+Three sellers share how their brands and products help people live their best lives—and how family plays a role in inspiration and business.

 Josef Verovic, GIRL+HAIR

-GIRL+HAIR was founded by husband-and-wife team, Josef and Dr. Camille Verovic, and inspired by Camille’s journey to find the right products for her haircare needs.
-GIRL+HAIR is a natural protective haircare line all about empowering women to embrace their natural hair while providing protection, no matter how they style it.
+GIRL+HAIR was founded by husband-and-wife team, Josef and Dr. Camille Verovic.
+The brand was inspired by Camille’s journey to find the right products for her hair care needs.
+GIRL+HAIR is a natural protective hair care line all about empowering women to embrace their natural hair while providing protection, no matter how they style it.
 The venture is a team effort, and while Camille focused on her medical residency program and becoming a dermatologist, Josef stepped up to run their business.

 Christine’s sons were experts at pulling off their socks, resulting in lost socks and cold feet wherever they went.
 By the time she had her fourth son, she came up with an idea that could help solve her problem.
-Christine created Baby Undersocks: Thermal pants with socks attached, to keep socks on and toes warm.
-Undersocks worked like magic, and her baby loved them!
+Christine created her first venture, called Baby Undersocks.
+It was a pair Thermal pants with socks attached, to keep socks on and toes warm.
+Undersocks worked like magic, and her baby loved them.

-Baby Undersocks was just the beginning of Christine’s entrepreneurship journey, and she soon expanded her brands to include Smart Sheep wool dryer balls and Inspiration Play, a line of family-friendly games and toys.
+Baby Undersocks was just the beginning of Christine’s entrepreneurship journey, and she soon expanded her brands to include Smart Sheep wool dryer balls and Inspiration Play, a line of family-friendly games and toys both available in the Amazon store.

 Kerry Mellin, EazyHold